Codex Montfortianus: Text

-The Greek text of the Gospels and Acts of this codex is considered a representative of the Byzantine text-type.
+The Greek text of the Gospels and Acts is considered to be a representative of the Byzantine text-type.
 Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscripts classification system.
 In the Pauline epistles and General epistles its text is mixed, and Aland placed it in Category III.
 Category III manuscripts are described as having "a small but not a negligible proportion of early readings, with a considerable encroachment of [Byzantine] readings, and significant readings from other sources as yet unidentified."

 In the Book of Revelation its text belongs to the Byzantine text-type but with a large number of unique textual variants, in a close relationship to Uncial 046, and Minuscule 69.
 In the Gospels it is close to the manuscripts 56, 58, and in the Acts and Epistles to 326.
 Marginal readings in the first hand of Revelation are clearly derived from the 1516 edition of Erasmus.
 It was not examined by the Claremont Profile Method.

 In 1 John 5:6 it has textual variant δι' ὕδατος καὶ αἵματος καὶ πνεύματος ἁγίου (through water and blood and the Holy Spirit) together with the manuscripts: 39, 326, 1837.
 Biblical scholar Bart D. Ehrman identified this reading as an Orthodox corrupt reading.

 It contains a late-Vulgate-based version of the Comma Johanneum as an integral part of the text.
 An engraved facsimile of the relevant page can be seen in Thomas Hartwell Horne, An Introduction to the Critical Study and Knowledge of the Holy Scriptures (London: Cadell and Davies, 1818), vol. 2.2, p.
 118.